natccc/natccc/README.md

 # Hi there!
 I'm Natalie 👋

-A junior software developer recently relocated from Hong Kong 🇭🇰 to Manchester, UK 🇬🇧.
+A junior software developer based in Manchester, UK 🇬🇧.
 - 🔭 Currently working on: CS50x
 - 🌱 Learning: How to juggle, because life is a circus anyway
 - 👩‍💻 Projects: Working on various personal projects to apply my software engineering skills.